asegavac/boring-lang/README.md

 ## Basic Statements
 ### `if`

 `if` is an expression in boring-lang, with the last expression in a block being the return value.
-If the block ends in a statement rather than an expression, Optional None is returned.

 ```
 let a = if true {